 Under Oklahoma law, victims of specified crimes are offered protection from an alleged abuser or offender through a protective order (PO) or victim protection order (VPO).
 These orders, commonly called restraining orders, are intended to prevent harassment, intimidation, or harm by an individual accused of domestic abuse and other serious crimes against another person.

-Although a court order cannot physically prevent a person from contacting or harming another, there are stiff penalties associated with violating a restraining order.
-For those already facing criminal prosecution, the additional charges for violating a protective order can complicate the defense.
+Although a court order cannot physically prevent a person from contacting or harming another, there are stiff penalties associated with violating these orders.
+For those already facing criminal prosecution, the additional charges for violating a PO can complicate the defense.